In November 2015 Nissar was hospitalised following a planned, savage attack involving 3 men and pickaxe handles.

-Nissar Hussain, his wife Kubra and six children have suffered persecution during the past 20 years after converting from Islam to Christianity.
-They live in Bradford but have endured a series of abuse and violence from local Islamists for 'apostasy' [changing religion] following their conversion.
-This persecution has even led to false allegations resulting in the couple being questioned at a police station.
+Despite all this, false counter-allegations have resulted in the couple being questioned at a police station.
 One police officer told Mr Hussain to, 'Stop being a crusader'.
-Police and local authorities did not give the family appropriate support and the perpetrators of the abuse have not been arrested.
+Police and local authorities have not give the family appropriate support and the perpetrators of the abuse have not been brought to justice.

 The British Pakistan Christian Association is supporting the Hussain family.
 Please sign this petition calling on the UK governments and other authorities to properly defend the rights of citizens, such as Nissar and Kubra, to change their religion or beliefs without fear of persecution from any opposing individual or community – and for policies and procedures in the treatment of such people to be officially reviewed.